USF-HII/usf-hii.github.io/pages/hii-hpc.md

 during which upgrades to the cluster and proactive maintenance are performed by HII and Research Computing.
 <br/><br/>
-Generally no downtime is necessary for running jobs but please make sure to verify after the window for any jobs requiring restart.*
+Generally no downtime is necessary for running jobs but please make sure to verify after the window for any jobs running during the window requiring restart.*